Overview(Page originally by CharlesD)

 New Jersey is not a state known for mountains but rather for freeways, Bruce Springsteen, beaches, and toxic waste, often in combination!
 This is quite unfair!
 The Garden State highpoint is picturesque and noble--though not anoxic--and the state is extremely proud of it.
 Located at the extreme northern corner of the state, High Point is not a mountain in its own right, rather the highest point in the long ridge of Kittatinny Mountain.
 The state has built a huge monument in the style of a classical obelisk on this point and made it a state park.
 The monument is comparatively huge given the height of the mountain itself and can be seen for dozens of miles in several directions.

 After a long respite, the renovations are finally completed and the High Point Tower is again open to visitors.
+The park charges $1 to climb the tower.
 Hours are as follows:

 Getting ThereHigh Point State Park is the usual launching point for any assaults on New Jersey's mightiest peak.
 It is at the top of the Kittatinny Ridge on Route 23.
 The park headquarters are 2.7 miles north of the small town of Colesville, NJ, and 6.0 miles south of Port Jervis, NY.
 There is an A.T. trailhead a few hundred feet south of the park headquarters on the west side of the road.

 A second option for an Appalachian Trail approach is from the north off of Mountain Road.
 For details on this hike, see the "Routes" section of this page.

 For those who wish a minimum hike, turn off Route 23 to the north near the Park Office.
 Pass the toll gate and follow the one-way paved road around Lake Marcia.
 After a mile, bear right on the road heading up to the monument.
 The road circles counter clockwise around the hill before reaching the monument.